savvy8j/EmployeeManagementSystem/README.md

 #  EmployeeManagementSystem

-A simple Dropwizard-based RESTful Employee Management API with PostgreSQL and Hibernate integration and secure access using authentication mechanisms.
+A simple Dropwizard-based RESTful Employee Management API with PostgreSQL and Hibernate integration and secure access using authentication mechanisms.(Basic & JWT)

 ---